Updated: May 2

 · Microsoft Office Visio 2003 or newer

-Microsoft Active Directory Topology Diagrammer (ADTD) is a free tool and available for download in Microsoft site.
+Microsoft Active Directory Topology Diagrammer (ADTD) is a free tool and is available for download on the Microsoft site.
 Click here to download.

 Installation and Using Procedure of ADTD